enkidevs/curriculum/Java/Threads & Locks/how-to-avoid-a-deadlock.md

 ---
 ## Content

-There 4 necessary and sufficient conditions for a **deadlock** to occur:
+There are 4 necessary and sufficient conditions for a **deadlock** to occur:

  - Mutual Exclusion: only one process at a time can use the resource.
  - Hold and Wait: process that is holding a resource can acquire further resources.